OttawaESS/client-ess-site/src/pages/about/contact-us.md

       content: >-
         #### Office Hours

         Want to know more about ESS?
 Got a school question you need help with?
 Or just want to chat?
-Come see us in September during our office hours.
+Come see us during our office hours.

     - type: image_section
       image: fall2023-10-26 172613.jpg